 Bees are in drastic decline, which affects the food we eat.
 Without bees and other pollinators, our supermarket shelves would look pretty bare of fruits and vegetables and our diet would look much more dull indeed.
 Perhaps one way to bolster their survival is to plant the right sources of pollen.
 But just what flowers do bees like in the first place?
 And how do we track them?

 Our award-winning public engagement team at Earlham Institute has developed the Bee Trail, a brand new public engagement activity which is based upon a real scientific project involving the work of Ned Peel, a PhD student in EI's Leggett Group, along with collaborators including Lynn Dicks of the University of Cambridge and Douglas Yu of the University of East Anglia.
-Following its successful debut at the Norwich Science Festival, the Bee Trail will be showcased at the highly prestigious Royal Society Summer Science Exhibition in London on 6 - 12 July 2020.
+Following its successful debut at the Norwich Science Festival, the Bee Trail has been selected to be showcased at the highly prestigious Royal Society Summer Science Exhibition in London.

 Bees are in drastic decline, which affects the food we eat.
 In fact, bees contribute about £700 million to the UK economy alone, and that's because they - along with lots of other pollinators - are responsible for putting fruits and vegetables on the dinner table.
 Without the pollination that bees provide, our food choices would look pretty dull.
 Perhaps one way to bolster their survival is to plant the right sources of pollen.
 But just what flowers do bees like in the first place?
 And how do we track them?

 What about in different months and in different areas?
 How do we make sure that bees are visiting the agricultural plants we want them to?
 The Earlham Institute’s Bee Trail aims to explain a complex research project through an easy-to-understand activity to increase public awareness, science communication and impact, but also an inventive and immersive showcase of science facts and technology, to increase public awareness, science communication and impact.